 After hearing that Fate/Zero will be made into anime.
 I decided to read its novel and in the end I was very impressed with the storyline and the characters in here.

 The storyline of Fate/Zero takes place 10 years prior to the events of Fate/stay night.
-You don't have to play or watch Fate Stay Night first to understand its story but it would be better if you do so because it will give you much more understanding about this novel.
+You don't have to play or watch Fate Stay Night first to understand its story but it would be better if you do so because it will give you much more understandings about this novel.

 Fate/Zero is about war between 7 magi in the event named Holy Grail War, in this war each of the magi summon their own servant(the heroic spirits) and each servant has his/her own class(saber class, archer class, lancer class, etc).
 They all have one goal, to obtain the holy grail, a legendary item capable of granting wishes.
 I will talk more about the story in the enjoyment sector.

-The characters in here is one of the strongest point of this novel, there are many characters appeared in here and each of them has their own agenda/goal.
+The characters in here is one of the strongest points of this novel, there are many characters appeared in here and each of them has their own agenda/goal.
 I will only make description about some of the characters that appeared in this series.
 Well, let's begin :

-Emiya Kiritsugu without a doubt is one of the sell point of this novel, his personality is completely different compare to his son Shirou(protagonist from F/SN), he never hesitate to use any methods as long as his objective achieved, but although it seems he has cold personality, he has a noble goal, he is participating in this war because he believe Holy Grail could grant his wish for world peace.
+Emiya Kiritsugu without a doubt is one of the sell points of this novel, his personality is completely different compare to his son Shirou(protagonist from F/SN), he never hesitates to use any methods as long as his objective achieved, but although it seems he has cold personality, he has a noble goal, he is participating in this war because he believe Holy Grail could grant his wish for world peace.

-Another interesting character is Kotomine Kirei, a man who end up participating in this war even though he is a magi killer, he keep questioning about the reason why he participate in this war, and about his goal in life.
+Another interesting character is Kotomine Kirei, a man who ended up participating in this war even though he is a magi killer, he keep questioning about the reason why he participate in this war, and about his goal in life.
 And last but not least, Saber, one of the icons of this franchise, heroic spirit Arturia, a noble, loyal, and brave heroic spirit with goal to redo her life where someone more suitable and effective would lead Britain in her stead.

 For the enjoyment section, I would say that Fate/Zero has high enjoyment value.
 Reading novel can be a little bit tricky because after all the story will be affected by how you imagine the story that was told.
 But with some good ways of storytelling this kind of weakness can be overcome and Urobuchi Gen managed to wrap and tell the story in Fate/Zero really well.
 When you're reading this I could say that you will imagine the scene that happened in here, the character's thought as if you’re watching the anime/manga version of it.
 The story was told in a really detail manner so you can easily imagine the scene that happened in here.

-You can also expect a good story in this novel along with some betrayals, bloody moments, and plot twist in it.
+You can also expect a good story in this novel along with some betrayals, bloody moments, and plot twists in it.
 Fate/Zero is a story about battle between 7 magi so it's natural if you expect some of good battle moments in here.
 And I can safely guarantee that Fate/Zero has it.
 You can check it if you don't believe it ^_-.
 Overall, for action, fantasy, and supernatural genre Fate/Zero has exceeded my expectations.
 This is a really good novel and fans of these genres should check out this novel. read more

 Read, or at least watch, Fate/Stay Night before getting into this novel.
 It should make the reading experience much smoother and way more enjoyable.